-If you’ve looked into help for obsessive-compulsive disorder (OCD), you’ve probably seen references to exposure and response prevention.
-ERP is the gold standard for OCD treatment.
+If you’ve looked into help for obsessive-compulsive disorder (OCD), you’ve probably seen references to exposure and response prevention (ERP) therapy, which is considered the gold standard for OCD treatment.

 ERP therapy teaches you how to manage your OCD thoughts, images, and urges so they eventually stop bothering you as much.
 This lets you overcome your fear responses and regain the control that OCD tries to take away.